 When I found a little booklet titled “Presented with the Compliments of B.F.
 Avery & Sons…” in a box of oversized Smyth County Chancery Court papers, my first thought was how to, if possible, reunite it with the court case of which it was originally part.
 The booklet was part notebook, calendar, and company catalog, a common advertising tool.
 When I opened the front cover, I saw on its reverse side a picture of a log building with the caption, “B.F.
 Avery’s First Plow Factory, at Clarksville, Mecklenburgh (sic) Co., Va.”
 Then I wondered how I missed the connection between B.F.
 Avery and Clarksville.
 Was Clarksville really the starting point for one of America’s most famous farm implement companies?
 The temptation to chase down stories that may be unrelated to the work at hand, or go down a rabbit trail, is a great danger in the archivist’s line of work.

 After a little digging – on my own time – I found that the answer is yes and no. When Benjamin Franklin Avery (born 1801) set sail from New York City in 1825 on a boat headed for Virginia, he left behind his legal career and prominent family in upstate New York, according to Luther D. Thomas’s 2003 book B.F.
 Avery and Sons: Pioneer Plow Makers.
-His plan was to start a manufacturing operation to … read more »
+His plan was to start a manufacturing operation to make plows. … read more »

 The staff at Montgomery County’s Circuit Court Clerk’s Office recently rediscovered the county’s cohabitation register, one of the most valuable records used for African American genealogical research.
 Its official title is The Register of Colored Persons of Montgomery County, Virginia, Cohabiting Together as Husband and Wife on February 27, 1866.
 Watch as this video tells the story of this register and its preservation at The Library of Virginia.
 Montgomery County is one of only 19 Virginia localities known to have a surviving cohabitation register.
 The video script was co-written and narrated by our own Sarah Nerney, Local Records Senior Archivist.
 Thanks also to Audrey Johnson of Special Collections, Leslie Courtois of Etherington Conservation, and videographer Pierre Courtois for their invaluable contributions to this video production.
 See a previous blog post about the Smyth County cohabitation register.